entando/entando-bundler/README.md

 - Converting an existing Bundle package from a Git repository or NPM registry (deprecated) into a Kubernetes Custom Resource (EntandoDeBundle).
 - Creating a Bundle package based on an existing environment.

-For details on EntandoBundle package structure or how to publish it to a Git repository, please refer to the documentation in the [entando-sample-bundle](https://github.com/entando-k8s/entando-sample-bundle).

-Also check the [Standard Demo Bundle](https://github.com/entando/standard-demo-bundle) for a full example of a Bundle generated using this tool.
+Please see the [Standard Demo Bundle](https://github.com/entando-samples/standard-demo-bundle) for a full example of a Bundle generated using this tool.

 ## Install
 To install this tool globally: